Ornament (music): Acciaccatura

 The word acciaccatura (/əˌtʃækəˈtjʊərə/ə-CHAK-ə-TURE-ə, /-ˌtʃɑːkə-/ --CHAHK--; [attʃakkaˈtuːra]) comes from the Italian verb acciaccare, "to crush".
 In the 18th century, it was an ornament applied to any of the main notes of arpeggiated chords, either a tone or semitone below the chord tone, struck simultaneously with it and then immediately released.
 Hence the German translation Zusammenschlag (together-stroke).

 In the 19th century, the acciaccatura (sometimes called short appoggiatura) came to be a shorter variant of the long appoggiatura, where the delay of the principal note is quick.
 It is written using a grace note (often a quaver, or eighth note), with an oblique stroke through the stem.
 In the Classical period, an acciaccatura is usually performed before the beat and the emphasis is on the main note, not the grace note.
 The appoggiatura long or short has the emphasis on the grace note.

 The exact interpretation of this will vary according to the tempo of the piece, but the following is possible:

 Whether the note should be played before or on the beat is largely a question of taste and performance practice.
 Exceptionally, the acciaccatura may be notated in the bar preceding the note to which it is attached, showing that it is to be played before the beat.
 The implication also varies with the composer and the period.
 For example, Mozart's and Haydn's long appoggiaturas are – to the eye – indistinguishable from Mussorgsky's and Prokofiev's before-the-beat acciaccaturas.

 Glissando

 A glissando is a slide from one note to another, signified by a wavy line connecting the two notes.

-All of the intervening diatonic or chromatic (depending on instrument and context) are heard, albeit very briefly.
+All of the intervening diatonic or chromatic notes (depending on instrument and context) are heard, albeit very briefly.
 In this way, the glissando differs from portamento.
 In contemporary classical music (especially in avant garde pieces), a glissando tends to assume the whole value of the initial note.